kokonrori/miyawaki-casual-action-game/README.md

 ## Story

 Angry dogs have invaded the town.
 You will take the role of Miyawaki（a.k.a.
-Sakura-san）, a girl one of the top fighters at school.
+Sakura-san）, one of the top fighters at school.
 Be Miyawaki and save the town!

 ## Rules

 - **`SMASH all angry dogs`** within 90 seconds.
 - Be careful of red fire dogs.
-You can only defeat fire dogs to smash them into the water.
+You can only defeat fire dogs by smashing them into the water.

 ## Demo Play